debbieyuen/ctin583-fa24-hw/README.md

 # CTIN 583 (Fall 2024) Programming Homework Assignments

+Please refer to this GitHub repository for some of your homework.
+Feel free to book mark or star this repository to make things easier!

 ## Homeworks
 | Homework  | Description | Language | Link
 | --------- | ------------- | ---- | ---- |